foxchopin/learngit/readme.txt

 version 3
 version 18
 git is free software.
-create a new breanck is quick and simple
+create a new breanck is quick & simple